-- Direct costs: Even without making a formal request for an amendment, changes in the amounts indicated for each budget heading under Direct costs are acceptable if they are justified and do not undermine the project's nature and aims.
+• Direct costs: Even without making a formal request for an amendment, changes in the amounts indicated for each budget heading under Direct costs are acceptable if they are justified and do not undermine the project's nature and aims.
 With the exception of subcontracting costs where special rules apply (see Chapter III.iv).4), no amendment is necessary even where there were no costs originally foreseen in the application for the item of Direct costs concerned.
-If, however, changes in the Direct costs budget distribution alter the nature and aims of the project, they will have to be the subject of a workplan amendment request as specified above (see point iii). - Transfer between staff costs and direct costs: Beneficiaries should note that any transfers of budget between Direct costs and the lump sum for Staff costs and vice versa, is, in principle, not possible.
-Any such changes, regardless of the amount involved, must be the subject of a formal written request to the Commission and will only be accepted in very exceptional circumstances.
+If, however, changes in the Direct costs budget distribution alter the nature and aims of the project, they will have to be the subject of a workplan amendment request as specified above (see point iii).